 Salentino’s Prefer pizza with a sea view?
 This contemporary trattoria opened late last year and has proved to be a bit hit and miss, with service that can be frustrating.
 From the non-pizza dishes, a deeply savoury pork ragu is a highlight.
 Beach Street, opposite pier

 Royal Hotel Still the only terrace or garden to eat actually on the beach, it’s the perfect place for a chilled glass while staring at the deep blue.
 Stick to locally caught fish or a sharing fish platters with ice-cold Cotes De Provence rosé – and the best pier view in town.
 More here.

 Hey Hey Dining Room Above a longer running Chinese takeaway, with polished boards, birdcage pendants, a huge mantelpiece and a white-tiled kitchen, this dining room is elegantly colonial in feel.
 Our tip? the crispy pork belly.
 And the dim sum.
 8 Victoria Road

 Three Compasses Sure, it’s a little old-fashioned but this seafront institution is charming in its own way – and we love the two-couse £10 set lunch too.
-On a recent visit we simply raved about the starters: tender charred octopus salad, a ham hock with fried duck egg and cod with chickpeas and chorizo.
+The home-made flatbread is a must.
 More here.129 Beach St

 Dining Club A members’ dining room (only a tenner to join, but no membership required on our last visit), the Dining Club has been run for many years by Gary Rhodes-endorsed chef Scott Roberts.
 BYO wine keeps the cost down and its varied 5-course set menus start at £29.50.
 It’s fun and a unique experience if you’re visiting.
 More here.69 Middle Street